 With host Peter Winick and guest Linda Cohen

-Introducing kindness to the workplace through interactive virtual keynotes.
+Leveraging Thought Leadership podcast is talking about introducing kindness to the workplace through interactive virtual keynotes.

 An interview with Linda Cohen about how keynote speaking has changed during the pandemic and how she continues to deliver her message of kindness.